samersultan/wsus-cleanup/README.md

 # WSUS Cleanup PowerShell Script

-:zap: :zap: PowerShell Script for cleaning up WSUS, simple, fast, easy. :zap: :zap:
+:zap: :zap: PowerShell Script for cleaning WSUS, simple, fast, easy. :zap: :zap:

 This WSUS PowerShell script can either be run as a scheduled task (weekly / monthly), or an one off instance.
 Save the script to WSUS server, right click script and run as administrator.